Meteorology, B.S.

 Fieldwork and Research Opportunities

-Students in the meteorology program at Saint Louis University can take advantage of the National Weather Service (NWS) Forecast Office, which is located near the University and regularly accepts SLU students for internships.
+Students in the meteorology program at Saint Louis University can take advantage of the National Weather Service (NWS) Forecast Office, which is near the University and regularly accepts SLU students for internships.
 Classes often take field trips to the office to experience NWS operations.
 There are four commercial TV stations in the St. Louis area that regularly feature weather reports and with whom internships are available.
 Students can earn six credits through an internship.

 Careers